cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

 The presenters will demonstrate each step.
 Time and assistance will then be provided for attendees to complete each step before the presenters continue onto the next.

+Steps include

+1. Access your personal Google Cloud Shell environment
+1. Set up your personal environment
+1. Install Stratos using Helm
+1. Register and Connect a Kubernetes Endpoint
+1. Register Helm Endpoints and Install a Chart
+1. Explore Kubernetes Features
+1. Explore Kubernetes Tech Preview Features
+1. Explore some existing Cloud Foundry Features

 ## Access your personal environment

-In this step we will gather your lab credentials and set up your Google Cloud Shell environment
+In this step we will gather your lab credentials and set up your Google Cloud Shell environment.

 ### Receive your Google Credentials
 1. The instructors will provide you with Google credentials to use during the session.
-These will be used to access Google Cloud Shell and it's resources
+These will be used to access Google Cloud Shell and it's resources.

 ### Start Google Cloud Shell
-1. Open the link below in incognito/private mode and log in using your claimed credentials from above
+1. Open the link below in incognito/private mode and log in using the credentials provided above.
    > Note The incognito mode ensures you can log in using the credentials provided.
 This is important and should not be skipped

    > Note You may be prompted to 'Trust' the session's repository with your temporary google credentials.
 You should allow this by clicking `Confirm`